 Tostones, a traditional side dish made of green plantain is also known as "Patacones".
 There is great debate on the origin of the Tostone, however, you may find them in many Latin American and Caribbean countries.
 The process is simple and the flavor is delicious - a staple to serve with many of our main dish recipes.
-Tools needed include: Wood plantain press and a nonstick saute pan.
+Tools needed include: Wood plantain press and a PTFE Nonstick saute pan.

 Author: Imusa Chef Team